Thuvii/ai/README.md

 ## ⚠️ Disclaimer

-**This tool is experimental.
+**Educational purposes only, do not run this with untrusted inputs or in production environments.
 Use with caution.
 Restrict the working directory to avoid unintentional file modifications.**